data-bootcamp-v4/lab-sql-mysql-db-creation/README.md

 ## Introduction

 Welcome to this lab where you will practice how to design, create and manage a database.
-As a data expert at a car dealership company which sells new cars of various brands and models, you have been assigned the task of designing, creating, and managing a database to keep records about cars, salespersons, customers, and invoices.
+In this lab, you will act as a data expert at a car dealership company which sells new cars of various brands and models.
+You have been assigned the task of designing, creating, and managing a database to keep records about cars, salespersons, customers, and invoices.

 This lab consists of three challenges that will help you to achieve this task.
 In the first challenge, you will design the database by identifying the entities and their relationships.
 In the second challenge, you will create the database and tables using MySQL and the `CREATE DATABASE` and `CREATE TABLE` statements.
 Finally, in the third challenge, you will insert data into the tables using the `INSERT INTO` statement.
 In the bonus challenge, you will update data using the `UPDATE` statement and delete data using the `DELETE` statement.